-Date(s) - 31/10/2018 - 02/11/2018
+Date(s) - 02/11/2024 - 03/11/2024

 The Day of the Dead is a true Mexican tradition and although Halloween is fun, the day of the dead is a beautiful event.
-In Spanish it is called ¨Dia de los Muertos¨, is a very important and popular in event which celebrates the passing of loved ones.
+In Spanish it is called ¨Dia de los Muertos¨, is a very important and popular event which celebrates the passing of loved ones.
 It is a way for family members who lost loved ones to bring them back for a one day special visit by honoring and remembering their presence in making an altar and filling it with items that person once enjoyed.
 Most commonly the altars have marigold flowers, skull, candles, food, possession and even a picture .
 All these items are known as offerings and are meant to guide the loved one back.

 The traditional bread of the dead ¨Pan de Muerto¨is offered on each altar in case the loved one is hungry, even soap and water is often seen in the altars so the dead can wash up upon arrival.
 All Lakeside towns including Ajijic, Chapala, San Juan Cosala and Jocotepec celebrate this day with altars lined up along the main square or Malecons.
 To see them all you would have to drive to each town and experience all the Altars, however the most popular is in downtown Chapala and at the Ajijic Plaza.